Landscape Design

 Once your seeds are in the ground, timing becomes everything.
 The first two weeks after seeding are the most delicate stage of lawn growth.
 Your task during this period is to keep the top 1.5 inches of soil consistently moist, neither too wet nor too dry.

-Grass seeds need steady moisture to germinate properly.
+If you’ve seeded, overseeded, or laid sod, the first two weeks are the most critical for moisture management.
 That’s why light, frequent watering is the most reliable approach during this phase.

 1. Recommended Watering Frequency and Duration